Descendants Wheel

 To return to the default settings (6 Generations, coloring by generation, 360° wheel shape, without empty boxes and implexes, without parents not found with confidentials and with date calendar entered), click on the Default Settings button.

-Export to PDF before printing
+Export before printing